bluesky-social/atproto-website/content/specs/lexicon.md

 Flexible to any URI schema, following the generic RFC-3986 on URIs.
 This includes, but isn’t limited to: `did`, `https`, `wss`, `ipfs` (for CIDs), `dns`, and of course `at`.
 Maximum length in Lexicons is 8 KBytes.

+### `language`

+An [IETF Language Tag](https://en.wikipedia.org/wiki/IETF_language_tag) string, compliant with [BCP 47](https://www.rfc-editor.org/info/bcp47), defined in [RFC 5646](https://www.rfc-editor.org/rfc/rfc5646.txt) ("Tags for Identifying Languages").
+This is the same standard used to identify languages in HTTP, HTML, and other web standards.

+ISO 639 two-character and three-character language codes can be used on their own, lower-cased, such as `ja` (Japanese) or `ban` (Balinese).
+Regional sub-tags can be added, like `pt-BR` (Brazilian Portuguese).
+Additional subtags can also be added, such as `hy-Latn-IT-arevela`.

+Language codes generally need to be parsed, normalized, and matched semantically, not simply string-compared.
+For example, a search engine might simplify language tags to ISO 639 codes for indexing and filtering, while a client application (user agent) would retain the full language code for presentation (text rendering) locally.

 ## When to use `$type`